Last updated on November 2nd, 2024 at 07:45 pm

 As shown on this TART trail map, if you’re feeling bold, you can bike all the way up and down from Traverse City.

-We would first be biking into Traverse City from the Traverse City State Park campground.
-And then also returning the same way back at the end of the night.
+We would first bike into Traverse City from the Traverse City State Park campground and then return the same way at the end of the night.

-So we decided to take full advantage of the bike-n-ride season (more on that below) and opt for taking the bus up to the topmost point.
+So we decided to take full advantage of the bike-n-ride season (more on that below) and take the bus to the topmost point.

 We could then bike from winery to winery and ride the bus back into town at the end of the day.